silviamaggi/smd-com/_posts/2022-03-30-design-digested-27.md

   <li><a href="https://papress.com/products/extra-bold" title="Read about the book on Princeton Architectural Press">Extra Bold</a> – A Feminist, Inclusive, Anti-racist, Nonbinary Field Guide for Graphic Designers</li>
   <li><a href="https://bookshop.org/books/100-things-every-designer-needs-to-know-about-people-9780136746911/9780136746911" title="Read about the book on Bookshop.org">100 Things Every Designer Needs to Know about People</a> by Susan Weinschenk</li>
 </ul>

-## Two women, 120 miles, 120 years
-A year-long photography project born from a collaboration between my good friend Vanessa and Eve.
-Their beautiful work is inspiring me to pick up the camera again.

-> Choosing to reach outside their bubbles of isolation, 2 women who had never met have began an enriching and fascinating photographic collaboration.
-Although both living in the UK, they inhabit different worlds - Vanessa in the depths of rural Somerset and Eve 120 miles away slap bang in the middle of London - but they connected over the time of COVID through their photos and stories on Instagram.

-{: .detached }
-🔗 [View the project](https://www.vanessasimpson.co.uk/portfolio-and-projects#/two-women-120-miles-120-years/) (on Vanessa Simpson’s website).

 ---